Samuel Fyzee-Rahamin

-Samuel Fyzee-Rahamin (19 December 1880 – 1 January 1964) was an Indian painter and artist who is known as one of the founders of modern Indian painting.
+Samuel Fyzee-Rahamin (19 December 1880 – 1 January 1964) was an Indian-born Pakistani painter and artist who is known as one of the founders of modern Indian painting.
 One of the first Indians to study at the Royal Academy of Arts in London, he rejected his western academic training to paint in a distinctly Indian style, inspired by traditional Rajasthani paintings and Mughal miniatures.
 He married Atiya Begum, a pioneering Muslim intellectual and feminist with whom he also collaborated creatively.
 Globally acclaimed by the 1920s, his most significant work was the frescoes he did on the Imperial Secretariat in New Delhi towards the end of the 1920s.
 Following the Partition of India, he emigrated to Pakistan with his wife where he died in poverty in Karachi in 1964.

 Early life and education

 Fyzee-Rahamin was born on 19 December 1880 in Poona (known as Pune at present), Bombay Presidency in a Bene-Israeli Jewish family as S. Rahamin Samuel Talkar.
 He studied, initially, at the Sir J. J. School of Art, Bombay and then, on a scholarship, at the Royal Academy in London where he was one of the first Indians to be admitted.
 At the academy, he trained under John Singer Sargent and Solomon J. Solomon.